ticktock/qsandra/README.markdown

 [http://www.ticktock.com/maven/com/ticktock/qsandra/1.1-SNAPSHOT/qsandra-1.1-SNAPSHOT-install.zip](http://www.ticktock.com/maven/com/ticktock/qsandra/1.1-SNAPSHOT/qsandra-1.1-SNAPSHOT-install.zip)

 and place it in the root of your activemq install and unpack.
 This will place the necessary jars in lib/optional.
-YOu can now include this persistence adapter in your broker configuration.
+You can now include this persistence adapter in your broker configuration.

-If using maven, and running an embedded activemq broker, you can get the adapter as a maven dependncy by adding the following repository and dependency to your pom
+If using maven, and running an embedded activemq broker, you can get the adapter as a maven dependency by adding the following repository and dependency to your pom

 Add to repositories:
         <repository>